 - No monthly fees, and no minimum account balance

 - Two free ATM withdrawals per month in the US (and soon N26 will be able to detect and refund ATM fees charged by the ATM owners as well—although that feature isn’t live yet)

 - No fees for cash withdrawals from bank tellers or at e.g., supermarkets

 Next, the bad:

 - ATM withdrawals abroad cost $2 plus 2%

 Ok, that wasn’t a lot of bad stuff—and it’s still much cheaper than most banks in the US.
 But compared to e.g., Charles Schwab, it’s not great.

 If you want an N26 account domiciled in Europe (in € or £) instead, you can already do so, with the following caveats:

 - You need to have a European mailing address

-- The account will be based in Germany, so it’s not practical to use for transfers or direct deposits in the US.
-But as a travel card it’s still useful—especially if you have income in Euros.
+- The account will be based in Germany (or the United Kingdom), so it’s not practical to use for transfers or direct deposits in the US.
+But as a travel card, it’s still useful—especially if you have income in euros (or British pounds).